 Owning a trade mark can bring numerous benefits to your business.
 Once you own a trade mark you can use it, sell it or license it.
-In order to keep a fair, competitive marketplace, once your mark is registered you must continue to use it, otherwise you run the risk of having it revoked on the basis of non-use.
+To ensure a fair, competitive marketplace, once your mark is registered you must continue to use it, otherwise, you run the risk of having it revoked on the basis of non-use.

-Our guide our trade mark solicitors will explain why you need to use your mark, what should you do if you receive a trade mark revocation action for non-use, and what to do if you want to revoke a trade mark registration.
+In this guide, our trade mark solicitors will explain why you need to use your mark, how to deal with a trade mark revocation action for non-use, and what to do if you want to revoke a trade mark registration.

 Why it is important to use your trade mark?

-In the UK and EU, your trade mark may be revoked if it has not been used during the 5-year period following the entry onto the trade marks register.
-Similar situations exist for other international trade mark systems but the time periods may differ.
-Your trade mark may be liable for revocation if, within a continuous period of five years, it has not been put to genuine use:
+In the UK and EU, your trade mark may be revoked if it has not been used during the 5-year period following its entry onto the trade marks register.
+Similar situations exist for other international trade mark systems but the time periods differ.
+Your trade mark may be at risk of revocation if, within a continuous period of five years, it has not been put to genuine use:

 It is important to use your trade mark correctly, as failure to do so may result in legal difficulties.
-For example, if a potential third party would use a similar mark to yours, and you tried to stop them from infringing your rights, it would be more difficult to take action.
-Similarly, it would be difficult to oppose new trade mark applications that are similar to yours.
-When making such claims, usually the other side will ask for evidence of use.
-If you do not provide sufficient evidence, it is unlikely your claim will be successful, and you may even leave yourself open to a counter claim.
+For example, if a potential third party were to use a similar mark to yours, and you tried to stop them from infringing your rights, it would be more difficult to take action against them.
+It would also be difficult to oppose new trade mark applications that are similar to yours.
+When making such claims, the other side will usually ask for evidence of use.
+If you cannot provide sufficient evidence, it is unlikely your claim will be successful, and you may even leave yourself open to a counterclaim.

-If your mark is not used for a period of five years, it becomes vulnerable to attacks from potential third parties that may want to use the mark for themselves.
-If you have used your trade mark then you need to provide evidence of it.
+If your mark is not used for a period of five years, it becomes vulnerable to attacks from potential third parties that want to use the mark for themselves.
+If you have used your trade mark then you need to provide evidence.

-The use must be consistent with the essential function of a trade mark, which is to guarantee the identity of the origin of the goods or services.
-In addition, the use must be by way of real commercial exploitation of the mark on the market for the relevant goods or services, viewed in relation to the relevant economic sector, the nature of the goods and services at issue, the characteristics of the market concerned, and the scale and frequency of use.
-It is not necessary for the use of the mark to be quantitatively significant, as there is no de minimis rule.
+The use must be consistent with the function of a trade mark, which is to guarantee the identity of the origin of the goods or services.
+The use must also be by way of real commercial exploitation of the mark on the market for the relevant goods or services, viewed in relation to the relevant economic sector, the nature of the goods and services at issue, the characteristics of the market concerned, and the scale and frequency of use.

 If you happen to receive a trade mark revocation action it is important to contact a trade mark attorney to seek professional advice.
 At Harper James, our trade mark solicitors can advise you how to proceed, what evidence should be presented and how to respond to the revocation action so you can keep your trade mark.